kquinn1/FundComp_pokemon/README.md

 To compile g++ -lSDL test.cpp
 screen is the executable

 Pokemon_class: directory includes the Pokemon class.
-This will be a top level entity class for the pokemon hierarchy.
-It will be a virtual class.
+This is a top level entity class for the pokemon hierarchy.
+It is a virtual class.
 Derived off of the pokemon class are types classes.
 There are currently the type classes: electric, fire, water, grass and normal.
-The type classes should be abstract too.
+The type classes are abstract too.
 Derived from the type classes are specific pokemon species.
 Current implemented species are: Pikachu, Charmander, Squirtle, and Bulbasaur.
 The file maintest.cpp was compiled (a.out).
 This file instantiates different species of pokemon and lists their stats.
-Their stats need to be checked for accuracy.
+Their stats have been checked for accuracy.

 A player class (player.h) as well as an attack class (attack.h & attack.cpp)
 have been started.
 They have not been implemented yet.